There are 9 schools, or Ryuha that have been passed on to modern times

 only 3 of these are actually “Ninjutsu” or Ninpo in the truest

 the other 6 were MAs practiced by Ninja clan that became complete

-schools – some are based on Kempo, some of Japanese JJ or Kenjutsu
+schools – some are based on Kempo, some are Japanese JuJutsu or Kenjutsu

 What makes them “Ninja” is that they were used by the Ninja against the samurai,